Thunderblok/thunderline/documentation/CODEBASE_REVIEW_CHECKLIST.md

-# Thunderline Codebase Review Checklist
+# Thunderline Codebase Review Checklist — Consolidation Plan (2025-10-27)

+> **Merged Scope:** This checklist will be folded into the unified `CODEBASE_AUDIT_AND_STATUS.md` consolidation document alongside `CODEBASE_STATUS.md` and `CODEBASE_AUDIT_2025.md`.
+> **Status:** Pending consolidation — remove once new document is finalized.

 Last updated: September 26, 2025

-This checklist captures the minimum bar before merging into `main` or cutting a release.
-Treat every unchecked box as a ship blocker.
+This checklist captures the minimum bar for pre-release validation, now superseded by audit-driven governance criteria from CODEBASE_AUDIT_2025.md and CODEBASE_STATUS.md.

 ---